Opinion | The United States is still failing to lead the coronavirus battle abroad

 In broad terms, the Biden team is promising to return diplomacy and development to the forefront of U.S. foreign policy and to reinvigorate U.S. participation in multilateral organizations including the World Health Organization.
 But when it comes to the pandemic, U.S. aid organizations working on the ground in the world’s poorest countries are warning that these initial gestures are simply not enough.

 “There is no national strategy that will work that ignores what’s going on beyond our borders,” said Tom Hart, the ONE Campaign’s North America executive director.
-“The longer this pandemic ranges, the more variants we are going to get.
+“The longer this pandemic rages, the more variants we are going to get.
 So it’s actually in our national security interest to join with other countries to deal with this everywhere, because these variants are pretty scary.”

 According to the Centers for Disease Control and Prevention, new variants first seen in Brazil and Britain are also likely spreading inside the United States now, as well as the one from South Africa.
 The mantra, “No one is safe until everyone is safe,” takes on international significance when one realizes that new and even more dangerous variants will keep coming if foreign outbreaks are left to fester, Hart said.